zoltanctoth/ceu-cloud-class/apachespark.md

 - Left outer joins (keep rows with keys in the left dataset)
 - Right outer joins (keep rows with keys in the right dataset)

+**Key Takeaways:**
+- Lazy Evaluation in Spark means that the execution will not start until an action is triggered.
+- Transformations are lazy in nature i.e., they get execute when we call an action.
+They are not executed immediately.
+Two most basic type of transformations is a `map()`, `filter()`.
+- Actions are like a valve and until action is fired, the data to be processed is not even in the pipes, i.e. transformations.
+Only actions can materialize the entire processing pipeline with real data.

 ## Example
 https://ocw.mit.edu/ans7870/6/6.006/s08/lecturenotes/files/t8.shakespeare.txt